A complete guide to Zendesk analytics integration in 2026

 -

 User journey: It lets you track how people move through your knowledge base.
-You can spot where they get stuck, find navigation that’s confusing, or identify gaps in your content that need filling.
+You can spot where they find what they need or identify areas where you might want to add more content.

 -

-Content effectiveness: By looking at metrics like bounce rate and exit pages, you can get a sense of whether people are finding what they need or just giving up and creating a ticket.
+Content effectiveness: By looking at metrics like bounce rate and exit pages, you can get a sense of whether your current articles are meeting user needs.

 How to set up your GA4 integration